-If you are neurodivergent, whether diagnosed or self realising, you probably want to speak to a counsellor who understands what it could mean for you.
+If you are neurodivergent, whether diagnosed or self realising, you may be looking for a counsellor who understands what that means for you personally.

-Of course it’s possible to have a successful and fulfilling life with autism or ADHD but it often comes with some sort of sacrifice which those around you may not fully see or understand as you’ve hidden (or masked it) so effectively!
+It's absolutely possible to have a successful and fulfilling life with autism or ADHD.
+But often this comes with sacrifices that other people may not fully see or understand, especially if you've spent years masking your struggles so effectively.

-There is often anger or frustration that your struggles were not identified earlier in life and you may be feeling sadness or grief for your younger self that you want to work through.
-Relationships with family and friends are also areas that sometimes need to be explored and expectations adjusted.
+You may be feeling anger or frustration that your difficulties were not recognised earlier in life.
+There can also be sadness or grief for your younger self that needs space to be explored.
+Relationships with family, friends or partners sometimes need to be revisited too, with expectations adjusted on all sides.

 ABOUT ME